arumie/obsidian-simple-prompt-plugin/README.md

 - Add support for other LLMs (Anthropic Claude, Cohere Aya, Ollama, Llama-files etc.)
 - Add "**Generate image**" command to generate images using LLMs.
-- Add "**Generate content som YouTube link**" command to generate content based on a YouTube link.
 - Add support for **indexing all documents in the vault** and generating content based on the index.
 - Add encryption for the saved API key.
 - Add support for adding custom actions and templates